 However, the high visibility of TV advertising comes with a price.
 National TV ads often require substantial budgets not only for airtime but also for production, media buying, legal clearance, and distribution.
 These expenses make television advertising a more strategic choice for brands with broader audiences or products suitable for mass markets.

-But while TV advertising excels in reach and impact.
-It falls short in two critical areas that digital ads dominate: targeting and analytics.
+But while TV advertising excels in reach and impact, it falls short in two critical areas that digital ads dominate: targeting and analytics.

 Digital advertising offers unparalleled precision.
 Platforms like Google Ads, Facebook, YouTube, and programmatic display networks allow advertisers to pinpoint users by demographics, behaviors, interests, and location.
 Businesses can run A/B tests, monitor performance in real time, and adjust creative or budgets based on live feedback.

-For advertisers looking to optimize every dollar and focus on conversion-driven campaigns.
-Digital ads provide measurable results and granular control that TV simply cannot match.
+For advertisers looking to optimize every dollar and focus on conversion-driven campaigns, digital ads provide measurable results and granular control that TV simply cannot match.

 Yet, digital ads have their limitations.
 Online spaces are crowded, and consumers are bombarded with content every second.
 Click-through rates are declining in many sectors, and ad fatigue is a real concern.